mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/2_Unit Testing Bots.md

 ![Echo Bot](images/Echobot.png)

-## 5. Exercise
+## 5. Finish early?
+Try this for extra credit:

-1. Write another TestMethod called *EchoStartsWith* that verifies echo prompt begins with "You sent".
+A.   Write another TestMethod called *EchoStartsWith* that verifies echo prompt begins with "You sent".

+*Hint:* The TestMethod would be very similar to ShouldReturnEcho() and you would check if toUser.Text starts with "You sent".

-2. Can you verify that the echoed messages were sent by a bot?
+B.   Can you verify that the echoed messages were sent by a bot?

+*Hint:* This would involve checking the properties of IMessageActivity response recieved.